AlexJankowski/ClipGemAi/README.md

 ## Installation

-Follow these steps to set up ScreenAi locally:
+Follow these steps to set up ClipGemAi locally:

 1. Clone the repository:
    ```bash